How to Plant and Grow Broccoli Rabe (Rapini)

 Flea Beetles

 Flea beetles also enjoy feasting on rapini leaves.
-They are most recognizable by the damage they do – these small insects leave tiny, round “shot holes” in the foliage.
+They are most recognizable by the damage they do – leaving tiny, round “shot holes” in the foliage.

 Before you kill any other tiny garden beetles thinking they are flea beetles, however, make sure you have correctly identified them – there are some beneficial insects, such as spider mite destroyers, which can be mistaken for these pests.

-You can learn more about managing flea beetles in our article.
+You can learn more about managing flea beetles here.

 Leaf Miners

-Leaf miners will also attack your rapini, leaving their distinctive maze-like marks in the leaves.
+Leaf miners leave distinctive maze-like marks in the foliage.

-Leaf miners are actually flies, but it isn’t the adults that create this mine-like damage, it is their larvae, feeding as they burrow through the leaf tissue.
+These pests are actually flies, but it isn’t the adults that create the damage, it is the larvae feeding as they burrow through the leaf tissue.

 A close up horizontal image of leaf miner damage in the foliage of turnip plants.